-The use of standard precaution practice (refer to Definitions) is the best way to prevent transmission of blood borne viruses and body fluids.
+The use of standard infection prevention and control practices, known as standard precautions, (refer to Definitions) is the best way to prevent transmission of blood borne viruses from blood and body fluids.
+The use of standard precautions also helps to minimise the transmission of many other infectious diseases and harmful organisms.

-The procedures are based on information available from the Department of Education and Training (DET), the Victorian Government's Better Health Channel and the National Health and Medical Research Council.
+The procedures are based on information available from the Department of Education (DE), the Victorian Government's Better Health Channel and the National Health and Medical Research Council.